-REFERRAL AGENCIES AND DIVISIONS
+REFERRALS

+11. Subdivision Section: In a referral dated July 9, 2009 (Dubicki to Lindsay), the Subdivision Section offered the following comments:

-- 11. Conformance to the Preliminary Plan of Subdivision: Preliminary Plan of Subdivision 4-07016 was approved and the resolution (PGCPB Resolution No. 07-199) was adopted on November 15, 2007.
+Preliminary Plan of Subdivision 4-07016 was approved and the resolution (PGCPB Resolution No. 07-199) was adopted on November 15, 2007.
 The validity period for this application has been extended by County Council Bills CB-7-2009 and CB-8-2009.
 This preliminary plan is valid through December 31, 2010.
-The Planning Board approved the preliminary plan with the following conditions: - 1.
-At time of final plat, a conservation easement shall be described by bearings and distances.
+The Planning Board approved the preliminary plan with the following conditions:

+1. At time of final plat, a conservation easement shall be described by bearings and distances.
 The conservation easement shall contain the expanded stream buffers, excluding those areas where variation requests have been approved, and be reviewed by the Environmental Planning Section prior to approval.
-The following note shall be placed on the plat: - "Conservation easements described on this plat are areas where the installation of structures and roads and the removal of vegetation are prohibited without prior written consent from the M-NCPPC Planning Director or designee.
-The removal of hazardous trees, limbs, branches, or trunks is allowed." - 2.
-Prior to the issuance of any permits which impact jurisdictional wetlands or wetland buffers, the applicant shall submit copies of all federal and state wetland permits, evidence that approval conditions have been complied with, and associated mitigation plans.
+The following note shall be placed on the plat:

+"Conservation easements described on this plat are areas where the installation of structures and roads and the removal of vegetation are prohibited without prior written consent from the M-NCPPC Planning Director or designee.
+The removal of hazardous trees, limbs, branches, or trunks is allowed."

+2. Prior to the issuance of any permits which impact jurisdictional wetlands or wetland buffers, the applicant shall submit copies of all federal and state wetland permits, evidence that approval conditions have been complied with, and associated mitigation plans.